8 Signs Your Pool Needs Shocking

 3. Wait until sunset

-The most important part about adding a shock treatment to your pool is making sure the sun cannot destroy the chlorine.
-We recommend that you add a shock treatment just after sunset when the pool will not be hit by the sun anymore.
+The most important part about adding a shock treatment to your pool is ensuring the sun cannot destroy the chlorine.
+We recommend adding a shock treatment just after sunset when the pool will no longer be hit by the sun.

 4. Add the shock

-Depending on the type of shock (read the label) you can either add it directly into the pool, or mix it in a bucket filled with water first before adding it to the pool.
+Depending on the type of shock (read the label), you can either add it directly into the pool or mix it in a bucket filled with water before adding it.
 I always walk around the side of the pool adding a little as I go to ensure it is distributed as thoroughly as possible.

 IMPORTANT: Whatever you do, if mixing the shock and water in a bucket, always fill the bucket with water first and then add the shock to the water.
 Never add the shock first and then add water.